tetzank/homepage/content/posts/record-and-replay.md

 # Conclusion

 GDB and rr are not the only debugging tools which support recording and reversible debugging.
-[UndoDB](https://www.undo.io/) is a commercial debugger for linux supporting record and replay.
+[UndoDB](https://www.undo.io/) is a commercial debugger for linux supporting efficient record and replay.
 Microsoft calls it "[Time Travel Debugging](https://docs.microsoft.com/en-us/windows-hardware/drivers/debugger/time-travel-debugging-overview)".
-It seems to be right time to get familiar with these tools to improve the productivity of our debug sessions.
+It seems to be the right time to get familiar with these novel tools and features to improve the productivity of our debug sessions.
+Debugging is usually not fun.
+So, let's get it done quickly.